poonamshakya/Stock-Sentiment-Analysis/README.md

 # Stock-Sentiment-Analysis

-In this project we are predicting whether the stock price will be increase or decrease.
+In this project we are predicting whether the stock price will increase or decrease.
 Model is trained on the dataset of news headlines.
 ## Dataset
 we are using dataset provided by kaggle https://www.kaggle.com/aaron7sun/stocknews
 ## Feature vector